High Country: Pedal & Prosecco

 Day 1 Thursday: Arrive at Bright.
 Welcome drinks and a grazing dinner at Bright Brewery (D)

-Day 2 Friday: Today is a two-wheeled affair.
+Day 3 Saturday: Today is a two-wheeled affair.
 A pleasant day of cycling the valley along the old railway line, visiting a selection of vineyards with a picnic lunch.
-Round out the afternoon and evening with local brews and gin tastings, before dinner.
+Round out the afternoon and evening with local tastings, before a tasting dinner in Bright.
 (B,L,D)

 Day 4 Sunday: Enjoy a delicious breakfast before heading home at your leisure.
 (B)